HCTOrganization/trill/README.md

 - [x] Restore ARM64 and x86 support (WIP)
 - [ ] Add NX Homebrew support
 - [ ] Mobile port, instead of Winlator wrapper

+## Signaling Server for Trill
+You can find the source code and prebuilt binary from this repository: https://github.com/HikariCalyx/trill-matchmaking-server

 ## Building
 Details will be added later as soon as Trill v5.x finishes its major roadmap.